-The BSCC will use a Scoring Panel process to complete the reading and rating of the Proposition 47 Cohort 4 proposals and to develop funding recommendations for the Board.
+The BSCC will use a Scoring Panel process to evaluate Prop 47 Cohort 5 proposals and develop funding recommendations for the Board.
 The Board may approve, reject, or revise those recommendations.
 Members of the Scoring Panel are not paid for their time but are reimbursed for travel expenses incurred to attend meetings.
 If the BSCC is unable to convene a full Scoring Panel, BSCC staff may participate in the rating process.